kyto64/ContriBuddy/README.md

-# ContriBuddy
+# Kontri

-ContriBuddy helps you discover open‑source projects and contribution opportunities that match your skills and interests.
+Kontri helps you discover open‑source projects and contribution opportunities that match your skills and interests.
 It leverages the GitHub API to surface beginner‑friendly issues and recommend repositories tailored to you.

 <kbd><img src="https://github.com/user-attachments/assets/abaaf604-63c7-4d7b-8d03-8057292dd35a" /></kbd>